hyperspy/hyperspy/doc/governance.md

 - An issue where the person privately gains an advantage from The Project resources, but The Project has no gain or suffers a disadvantage.

-All members of the Steering Council, shall disclose to the rest of the Council any conflict of interest they may have.
+All members of the Steering Council shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
-If the Project Lead has recused themself for a particular decision, they will appoint a substitute BDFL for that decision.
+If the BDFL has recused themselves for a particular decision, they will appoint a substitute BDFL for that decision.

 # Decision Making Process